-While Mykonos, Santorini and Corfu are popular with yacht charterers, other Greek islands are less well known and worth a visit when you charter a yacht in Greece.
+While Mykonos, Santorini and Corfu are popular with yacht charterers, other secret Greek islands are less well known and worth a visit when you charter a yacht in Greece.
 Planning to rent a yacht in Greece this summer with an off the beaten track cruising itinerary?
-In this post we share our secret islands to discover during your yacht charter in Greece.
-Not so famous as their neighbours Mykonos or Santorini, these islands could well become your Greek secret paradise.
+In this post we share our secret islands to discover during your yacht charter.
+Not so famous as their neighbours Mykonos or Santorini, these islands could well become your Greek hidden paradise.
 Preserved from mass tourism, with pure beauty and authentic charm, this is the place to enjoy the beach and island life, far from the crowds.
-Here are some ideas to discover secret treasures during your next yacht rental in Greece.
+Here are some ideas to discover secluded treasures during your next yacht rental in Greece.

-During your Cyclades yacht charter don't miss Amorgos, a tiny island of rare beauty still spared from mass tourism.
+During your Greece yacht charter in the Cyclades don't miss Amorgos, a tiny island of rare beauty still spared from mass tourism.
 Ancient traditions are being preserved, as well as old paths and authentic villages.
-At anchor you will enjoy crystal clear waters and idyllic beaches.
+At anchor you will enjoy crystal clear waters of the Aegean sea and idyllic beaches.
 The island is famous for hiking and scuba diving - it is here that the French film The Big Blue was shot.
 The most adventurous can climb the stairs leading to the magnificent monastery of Hozoviotissa, built on a hillside.
 For lunch we strongly recommend you head to Tranzistoraki located in a cute alley in the main town.
 The place is absolutely charming and serves delicious local food.

 Located in the Saronic Gulf, the island of Spetses seduces yacht charterers with its chic and bohemian soul.
 Its small port is considered to be one of the most beautiful in Greece.
 The island is characterised by its white houses with red brick roofs and by its pine forests which cover almost half of the island.
 In terms of restaurants, we strongly recommend To Nero Tis Agapis where you can enjoy fresh local fish on a superb terrace overlooking the water.